 Question 1: Look at the description of the captain's hands and face in the first sentence of Paragraph 1.
-What does this tell you about?
-What sort of character is the captain?
+What does this tell you about what sort of character the Captain is?

 Question 2: Look at Paragraph 1.
 The author says he can remember the Captain as if it were yesterday.
 How does he make the Captain seem like a character who would stay in his memory?